 As important as it is to have an emergency fund, it’s important to try to live debt-free as well.
 If you have mounting credit card payments or other bills, your tax refund can serve as a huge relief from some of your financial burdens.
 Decide whether to use your refund to pay off a smaller debt completely or use the money to chip away at a larger debt or debt with a high interest rate.

-If, for example, you still owe $2000 on a vehicle, you could use your refund to pay off that full amount.
-Then, since you have freed up $200-$300 a month in car payments, you can then use that money to pay towards a credit card or student loans instead.
+If, for example, you still owe $2,000 on a vehicle, you could use your refund to pay off that full amount.
+Then, since you have freed up $200-$300 a month in car payments, you can then use that money to pay toward a credit card or student loans instead.
 This is a good example of how the debt snowball works.

 There is no one solution for how to best pay off debt.
 Look at your personal situation and evaluate how your tax refund can help you to put your best financial foot forward.